moritzsalla/adafruit-express-feather/README.md

 2. __CONN__: blue LED.
 Indicates connection status for bluetooth
 3. __CHG__: indicates a charging battery if connected to a USB power supply

-#### RGB Neo Pixel

-The feather has an integrated RGB light.
+The feather has an integrated RGB light called the __RGB Neo Pixel__.
 It's color can be configured via code as PIN_NEOPIXEL.